 Instead, head to an intimate restaurant in a quiet neighbourhood where the food is good, the ambience cosy and prices not as inflated.
 You’ll be sacrificing breathtaking views of the city skyline, but it’s either that or your money.
 Go during lunchtime to save even more.
 Here are some recommendations.

 - Peperoni Pizzeria – One Farrer Hotel & Greenwood Avenue – Woodfired pizza and other Italian fare.
 About $30 per person.

 - Bruno’s Bistrot – 201 Telok Kurau Road #01-06 – Unpretentious and cosy little restaurant serving up Italian cuisine.
 Budget $35 to $50 per person.

 - Megumi Japanese Restaurant – 443 Joo Chiat Road – About $30 per person

 Tip: Use a credit card that offers cash back on restaurant spending, like the Citibank Dividend and the CIMB Visa Signature.
 Head over to our friendly credit card comparison page to decide which one to use.

 Part of what people like about Valentine’s Day is getting to dress up in all their finery, which differentiates it from a normal day schlepping around in FBT or army shorts.
-You get to do just that at this year’s Valentine’s Day Concert staged at the stately Victoria Concert Hall, where musicians from the Singapore Symphony Orchestra will play some winsome Tchaikovsky and some very sexay tango music.
+You get to do just that at Singapore Repertory Theatre’s NC16 play, “Miss Julie” staged at the KC Arts Centre.

-Tickets cost only $22, so if you and your significant other rarely venture further than the neighbourhood hawker centre, this is an inexpensive chance to do something special together.
+Tickets cost $45 to $70, so if you and your significant other rarely venture further than the neighbourhood hawker centre, this is a chance to do something special together.